 The Matthes-Hopkins Track Complex, Liberty’s on-campus outdoor track & field facility, was completed in 1989, the first year the Flames competed at the NCAA Division I level.
 Located adjacent to Williams Stadium, the complex is named for the founder of the Liberty track & field program, Jake Matthes, and Liberty’s first women’s track coach, Ron Hopkins.

-Six of the 15 Big South Men’s and Women’s Outdoor Track & Field Championships have been held at the Matthes-Hopkins Track Complex, including the inaugural event in 1994.
-The Flames and Lady Flames have swept the conference team titles all six times, most recently in 2007.
-The facility also regularly plays host to high school championship meets.
+Eight Big South Men’s and Women’s Outdoor Track & Field Championships have been held at the Matthes-Hopkins Track Complex, including the inaugural event in 1994.
+The Flames and Lady Flames have swept the conference team titles all eight times, most recently in 2016.